Bitcoin Rhodium (XRC) Trading Down 41.4% Over Last 7 Days

-Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the U.S. dollar during the 24 hour period ending at 20:00 PM Eastern on May 31st.
-In the last seven days, Bitcoin Rhodium has traded down 41.4% against the U.S. dollar.
-One Bitcoin Rhodium coin can currently be bought for approximately $2.09 or 0.00006552 BTC on popular exchanges.
-Bitcoin Rhodium has a total market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
+Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the dollar during the 1-day period ending at 18:00 PM ET on June 1st.
+One Bitcoin Rhodium coin can now be purchased for approximately $2.09 or 0.00006552 BTC on exchanges.
+Bitcoin Rhodium has a total market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
+During the last seven days, Bitcoin Rhodium has traded 41.4% lower against the dollar.

 - Diplexcoin (DLX) traded 1.4% higher against the dollar and now trades at $0.0039 or 0.00000022 BTC.